Teimour Radjabov: Return to top chess

-Radjabov returned to top chess at the inaugural Gashimov Memorial also known as Shamkir Chess, commemorating the late Azeri grandmaster.
+Radjabov returned to top chess at the inaugural Gashimov Memorial, also known as Shamkir Chess, commemorating the late Azeri grandmaster.
 Radjabov scored 5/10 and placed third behind Carlsen and Caruana, picking up 11 rating points.
 He defeated Magnus Carlsen in their individual game.
-Radjabov participated in the Tata Steel Chess Tournament and placed 8th out of 14 with 6/13 points.
+Radjabov participated in the Tata Steel Chess Tournament and placed eighth out of 14 with 6/13 points.
 In the same year, he won the bronze medal at the World Rapid Chess Championship behind Carlsen and Ian Nepomniachtchi.
 In 2016, Radjabov played in numerous tournaments such as the Gashimov Memorial, European Club Cup, World Blitz and Rapid Championship and Chess Olympiad without winning any tournaments.
 In April, Radjabov competed in the annual Shamkir Chess tournament and finished 8th out of 10 players.

 Radjabov competed in the FIDE Grand Prix 2017.
-He placed 4th out of 18 in the Moscow round in May.
-In July, he won clear first in the Geneva round by scoring 6/9 points.
+He placed fourth out of 18 in the Moscow round in May.
+In July, Radjabov won clear first in the Geneva round by scoring 6/9 points.
 In the final of his three tournaments, he scored 5/9 points.
-This put him third in the overall Grand Prix ranking, meaning he narrowly missed qualifying for the 2018 Candidates Tournament; with an extra 1/2 point in the final tournament he would have finished in the Grand Prix top two, and qualified.
+This put Radjabov third in the overall Grand Prix ranking, meaning he narrowly missed qualifying for the 2018 Candidates Tournament; with an extra 1/2 point in the final tournament he would have finished in the Grand Prix top two, and qualified.

-In September 2017 ranking of FIDE, Radjabov was ranked as no. 19 in the world.
+In the September 2017 ranking of FIDE, Radjabov was ranked as no. 19 in the world.
 This was the first time since October 2015 when Radjabov was able to enter the top 20 in the list.
 The following month, he climbed to no. 17, his highest ranking in more than four years.
-In November, Radjabov won the gold medals at the European Team Chess Championship with Azerbaijan national team and earned individual silver medal on the second board.
+In November, Radjabov won the gold medals at the European Team Chess Championship with the Azerbaijan national team and earned an individual silver medal on the second board.
 In April 2018, Radjabov participated in the fifth edition of Shamkir Chess, finishing seventh with a score of 4½/9 (+0–0=9).
-He gained 3 rating points and reached #16 in the May FIDE world rankings, his highest ranking in more than 5 years.
+He gained three rating points and reached #16 in the May FIDE world rankings, his highest ranking in more than 5 years.
 In the 43rd Chess Olympiad in Batumi, Radjabov played for Azerbaijan and scored +6−0=4 with a notable victory over Wesley So.
 Team Azerbaijan completed the tournament as #15 while Radjabov earned an individual bronze medal on board 2.
-He also earned 6 rating points and moved to #14 in world rankings.
+He also earned six rating points and moved to #14 in the world rankings.